cvs-health/testaro/README.md

 #### Navigations

 An example of a **navigation** is the act of type `launch` above.
-The launch configuration is inherited from properties of the job, except that the act may override any of those properties.
+The launch configuration is inherited from the `deviceID`, `browserID`, `lowMotion`, and `target` properties of the job, except that the act may override any of those properties.

 If any act alters the page, you can restore the page to its original state for the next act by inserting a new `launch` act (and, if necessary, additional page-specific acts) between them.